-Two People Killed After Construction Scaffolding Collapse Near Disney World
+2 Killed After Construction Scaffolding Collapses Near Disney World

 The Orange County Fire Rescue said the federal Occupational Safety and Health Administration is also involved in the investigation.

-"It's a very sad, tragic incident that occurred here early this morning and we do have some family members on scene," Tejada-Monforte said.
+"It's a very sad, tragic incident that occurred here early this morning, and we do have some family members on scene," Tejada-Monforte said.

 Other workers were shocked and confused by the incident.
-Joe Colon, who works on the site as an iron welder, spoke to The Orlando Sentinel.
+Joe Colon, who works on the site as an iron welder, spoke to the Orlando Sentinel.

 "I'm just thinking of where it could've collapsed, what part," Colon said.
 "OSHA's there every day, they go around taking pictures, that's why I don't get it. ...
 I wonder if I knew them."

-A Marriott International spokesperson told NPR that the construction is managed by developer DCS Investment Holdings and added that Marriott International is "deeply saddened by the tragic incident that took place earlier today."
+A Marriott International spokesperson told NPR that the construction is managed by developer DCS Investment Holdings and that Marriott International is "deeply saddened by the tragic incident that took place earlier today."